vivelarepublique/JavaScript-framework-to-create-TamperMonkey-script-template/README.md

     > Compiling Angular projects can only be done with Angular's own compiler, not with Vite or Webpack, so combining Angular code with code from other projects can be a pain.
   - [Astro](https://github.com/withastro/astro)
     > Astro is using a self-contained build tool based on Vite, so combining Astro with code from other projects isn't simple.
-- [ ] More packaged native JavaScript function
+- [ ] Repackaged JavaScript Functions
 - [ ] Detailed documentation
 - [ ] Performance testing and comparison